 It goes without saying that even a single lost tooth can have significant repercussions for your health as well as your life.
 While keeping all of your natural teeth is always the preferable option, the next best thing is to replace them with dental implants.
 When covered with an appropriate restoration, dental implants improve your oral health and seamlessly restore the beauty of your smile.
-Call The Bloom Center today to set up your first implant consultation and learn how Dr. Abernethy and Dr. Bloom can help with the process.
+Call The Bloom Center for Esthetic Dentistry today to set up your first consultation to discuss tooth replacement with dental implants in Holliston, MA and learn how Dr. Abernethy and Dr. Bloom can help with the process.

-Why Choose The Bloom Center for Dental Implants?
+Why Choose The Bloom Center for Esthetic Dentistry for Dental Implants?

 A dental implant is a thin metal post shaped like a screw, normally made out of titanium.
 You might think it’s odd that it doesn’t look like a tooth at all, but that is because the implant post itself is designed to be placed in the jawbone and act as new tooth roots.
 The restoration attached to the implant is what everybody else will see when you smile.
 When implants are combined with the right kind of restoration, the result is a new smile that looks, feels, and functions like the natural thing.

 Getting dental implants takes multiple stages.
 The first step is to set up an implant consultation with us so that we can evaluate your oral health and determine what, if any, preliminary procedures need to take place before you can receive implants.
 Once you’re ready, you can see a local specialist to have the second step – dental implant surgery – completed.
 During the third stage, the implant post will join with the jawbone via osseointegration, and an abutment will be placed on the posts.
 You’ll return to our dental office for the fourth and final step, which is the design and delivery of an implant restoration.